weahoo/appizy/CONTRIBUTING.md

 ## How to contribute?

-Foreword: please use the Docker environement to develop any patch or feature for Appizy.
+Before you start setup the Docker environement.
+You should be able to run the command ```./bin/docker/phpunit.sh```.

-Appizy contains a large chunk of legacy code... do not hesitate to ask any question about the functionality of the code.
+You should know that Appizy hasn't be always developed using best practices.
+It still contains a large chunk of legacy code... do not hesitate to ask any question about the functionality of the code.
+Do not the code for granted.
+You can propose better code, rename file and modify organization as long as it's motivated.

 ### Propose a PR